coverclock/com-diag-hazer/README.md

            -R          Print a report on standard output.
            -W NMEA     Append * and checksum to NMEA and emit to DEVICE.
            -b BPS      Use BPS bits per second for DEVICE.
+           -c          Wait for DCD to be asserted (implies -m).
            -d          Display debug output on standard error.
            -e          Use even parity for DEVICE.
            -l          Use local control for DEVICE.